luistabatabai/Fintech_Deliverable/README.md

 - Balance tracking for clients, merchants, government, and company wallets

 ## Installation
-To use this contract, deploy it on a compatible Ethereum network.
-It has been tested on Remix, so its use is recommended.
+If you want to test the working of this code, deploy it on a compatible Ethereum network.
+It has been tested on Remix, which is a testing platform within Ethereum, so its use is recommended.

 ## Usage
 1. Deploy the `PaymentSystem` contract with the addresses of the government and company wallets.
 2. Use the `makePayment` function to make payments to merchants.
 The function handles VAT and fee deductions automatically.
+You have to select the amount that you want to send.
+Currently you also have to input the merchant address (Copy it from the QR code), but this function will be automatized.

 ## Functions used: